Honda Indy V8

-The Honda Indy V8 is a 3-litre and 3.5-litre, naturally-aspirated V8 racing engine, developed and produced by Honda Performance Development in partnership with Ilmor Engineering for IndyCar Series.Honda Newsroom The V8 was a highly successful IndyCar Series engine from 2003 to 2011 season before being replaced by Honda Indy V6 for the following season.
+The Honda Indy V8 is a 3-litre and 3.5-litre, naturally-aspirated V8 racing engine, developed and produced by Honda Performance Development in partnership with Ilmor Engineering for the IndyCar Series.
+The V8 was a highly successful IndyCar Series engine from the 2003 to 2011 season (and the sole engine used in the series from 2006 to 2011) before it was replaced by Honda Indy V6 for the following season.
 Honda Indy V8 was unveiled at the 2002 Detroit Auto Show and assembled at HPD power assembly plant in Santa Clarita, California, USA and Ilmor Engineering Inc. in Plymouth, Michigan, USA.

 1st generation (2003–2004)

 Honda debuted IndyCar Series as engine supplier in 2003 season after a CART successful era.
 Developed by Honda Performance Development (HPD) with technical support from Ilmor and designated as HI3R, engine's capacity was 3.5-liter.
 HPD and Ilmor provide trackside support and engine rebuilding services to teams.
 Honda supplied Andretti Green Racing, Team Rahal, Fernández Racing and Access Motorsports teams.
 Honda's 2003 stats were 3 pole positions, 6 fastest laps and 2 wins.
 A revised engine named HI4R was used in 2004 until new regulations came into effect at the 2004 Indianapolis 500.